slowfranklin/Hdb/README.md

 3. page size is 4*1024 byte in disk
 4. LRU pagecache

-now,the write speed is slowly,because when pagecache is full,page will be write to disk by fsync function
+now,the write speed is slowly,because when pagecache is full,page will be write to disk by call fsync function

 so,in order to improve HDB write speed,will add some features in below